 Established in 1967, the Pitt Poetry Series annually publishes books by poets who have previously published full-length collections of poetry.
 We pride ourselves on the eclectic nature of our list.
 We are not tied to any particular style or school of writing, but we do demand that any book of poetry we publish be of exceptional merit.

-We strongly encourage you to use our Submittable system to enter your manuscript, provide your contact information, and check the status of your submission.
+All submissions must be sent through our Submittable system, which allows you to enter your manuscript, provide your contact information, and check the status of your submission.

 Manuscripts should be 48 pages or more.
 The most up-to-date guidelines can be found on our Submittable page during the open submission period.

 Each manuscript must be accompanied by a $25.00 fee, paid through Submittable at the time of your submission.

 Manuscripts being considered by other publishers are allowed, but if a manuscript is accepted for publication elsewhere, please withdraw your manuscript through Submittable.

 The Press receives more than 1,500 manuscripts during each open period.
 Each manuscript is read with the care it deserves, but the large number of submissions means that we are unable to provide critiques or enter into correspondence of any sort with writers other than those whose manuscripts are accepted for publication.

 If you have any questions about these guidelines, please email email@example.com.